#356: Shinny Dipping

 Who's Karen Reed?

-That's Adela.
-That's so fucking funny.
+That's Adelais.
+So fucking funny.

 A shotgun blast to the face of news is exactly how it feels.

 I can't cry for 10 hours a day and learn more about what's going on in the world.
-Karen, is this like something that the true crime girlies are plugged into?
-And is this like, okay.
+Karen, is this like something that the true kind girlies are plugged into?
+And or is this like, okay, I would say so.

-Last year, she went through trial.
 There was a missed trial for it.
+And now this past week,

-And now this past week, the trial has, the new trial has started.
+the new trial has started.

-so Karen Reed is this woman who is dating a
+So Karen Reed is this woman who is dating a

 Canton police officer in Massachusetts.
 And by the way, big disclaimer, terrible idea.